How much does your course cost?

 How long does your course take to complete?

-How soon after I sign up do I get access to your course materials?
+How soon after I sign up do I get access?

 "LAW FIRMS EXPANDING IP PRACTICES